 One of the goals of this blog is to keep you current on issues that change so fast that marketing text books cannot keep up.
 A survey of 400 top marketers by the American Marketing Association and Duke’s Fuqua School of Business provided some data on current and future spend on social media.
 While current spend is less than 6% of the marketing budget — surveyed firms expect spending to approach 10% in the next 12 months.
 In the next five years, social media spending is anticipated to reach about 18% of the marketing budget.
 The study also breaks our [Continue Reading …]

-Fortune magazine’s annual ranking of the “100 Best Companies to Work For” just hit the streets (February 7, 2011).
+Fortune magazine’s annual ranking of the “ 100 Best Companies to Work For ” just hit the streets (February 7, 2011).
 The package includes a listing and thumbnail sketches of the top employers, a list of 25 from the list that are currently have at least 700 openings each (137,000 available jobs), a slide showing of 25 top paying companies, and more.
 You can also link to videos to see some of the best employers in action.
 Maybe some of these firms should be in your target market as you develop your personal marketing plan.
-It also helps to review the qualities [Continue Reading …]
+It also helps to review the qualities that landed many of [Continue Reading …]